jristic/dep/README.md

-# dep (WIP)
+# dep

 Dep is an automatic dependency checking utility for Windows.

 Dep works by having you pass the command you want executed through it, which it creates for you while injecting a DLL into the created process that tracks all files used as input to and output from the process.
 If the outputs are already up-to-date given the current state of the inputs, Dep skips invoking the command.

 ## Status
-Dep is a work in progress and does not yet work as advertised.
+v1.0-alpha : Dep does in theory work as advertised, but it has yet to be extensively tested.
+Expect it to be buggy, and less utilized paths in the Win32 API to require work in order to be functional.

 ## Usage
 ```